Mont Pelerin Society

 - Alvin Rabushka (Hoover Institution)

-- Arthur Burns (TC, US ambassador to Germany)
+- Arthur Burns (TC, US

-- Ayaan Hirschi Ali (Gatestone Institute)
+- Ayaan Hirschi Ali (Gatestone

 - Charles Koch

-- Charles Murray (American Enterprise Institute)
+- Charles Murray (American

-- Edward Levi (Gerald Ford administration)
+- Edward Levi (Gerald Ford

 - Edward Meese (US Attorney General, CPD)

-- Edwin Feulner (jesuit, Victims of Communism, CIIS)
+(jesuit, Victims of Communism,

 - Felix Morley (Washington Post)